instana/openapi/spec/descriptions/getInfrastructureMetrics.md

 **Optional Paramters:**

 *timeFrame* As in our UI you can specifiy the timeframe for metrics retrieval.
 ```
   windowSize           to
+     (ms)       (unix-timestamp)
 <----------------------|
 ```